Starbucks' Pumpkin Spice Latte Is Coming Soon And This Hilarious Tweet Proves It

 Though somewhat illegible, the PSL in all his excitement tweeted, “I CAN'T TELL YOU YES I CAN NO I CAN'T STARBUCKS FACEBOOK SEPTEMBER 1ST THAT'S ALL I CAN SAY AH!!!”
 OK, you got that?
 Sept.
 1, Starbucks' Facebook page.
 The fact that this message in all caps shows that he means business, so you're definitely going to want to stay alert.

-Naturally, people responded with pure PSL joy with the mere hint that this fall favorite might arrive within a matter of days.
+Naturally, people responded with pure PSL joy to the mere hint that this fall favorite might arrive within a matter of days.
 Summer?
 What about it?
 That season's over.
 It's time to add a sweet, savory cinnamon flavor to all of your drinks.
 The fruity teas and new berry frapps had their moment in the spotlight, but they're amateurs — the PSL is the real deal, and no one messes around once autumn hits.

 If you need extra convincing, the Real PSL spoke to Elite Daily about why you need to make him your fall go-to drink.
 He tells our editors,